Sayomimi/Customer-Segmentation.LITA/README.md

 --calculate total revenue by subscription type.--

+SELECT
+    SubscriptionType,
+    SUM(Revenue) AS Total_revenue
+FROM
+    customerdata
+GROUP BY
+    SubscriptionType;

 --find the top 3 regions by subscription cancellations.--

+ SELECT Region, COUNT(Canceled) AS Canceled_Subscription
+    FROM customerdata
+    WHERE Canceled LIKE '%TRUE%'
+    GROUP BY Region
+    ORDER BY Canceled_Subscription  DESC
+    LIMIT 3;

 --find the total number of active and canceled subscriptions.--

+SELECT
+    COUNT(CASE WHEN Canceled = 'TRUE' THEN 1 END) AS Active_subscriptions,
+    COUNT(CASE WHEN Canceled = 'FALSE' THEN 1 END) AS Canceled_subscriptions
+FROM customerdata;

 ```